 The taught modules account for 50% of the Master's degree.
 A major individual research project, submitted in the form of a dissertation accounts for the other 50%.
 An oral examination is held upon completion.

 - Financial Analysis and Control Systems

-You should choose four additional elective module from the following list: -
+You should choose three additional elective module from the following list: -

 - Problem Solving with Statistics

 - LEAN Principles and Application